-For more than 25 years, the YWCA Montreal Legal Information Clinic has offered its services to 700 people per year.
+For more than 25 years, the YWCA Montreal Legal Information Clinic has offered information and resources to community members.

-Confidential, individual, information sessions are provided by volunteer lawyers** and notaries with experience in a variety of legal areas, such as:
+The Legal Information Clinic offers confidential, individual, 30 minutes information sessions* by appointment, with a volunteer lawyer or notary with experience in a variety of legal areas, such as:

 - Family law